Jean-Pierre Azéma

-Jean-Pierre Azéma (born 1937) is a French historian.
+Jean-Pierre Azéma ([ʒɑ̃pjɛʁ azema]; 30 September 1937 – 14 July 2025) was a French historian.

-Career
+Life and career

-He is a member of the scientific counsel for the Institut François Mitterrand, an organisation founded by François Mitterrand with the goal of "contributing to the propagation of knowledge on the political and social history of modern France".
-He supported Ségolène Royal.
+Azéma was a member of the scientific counsel for the Institut François Mitterrand, an organisation founded by François Mitterrand with the goal of "contributing to the propagation of knowledge on the political and social history of modern France".
+He supported Ségolène Royal in the 2007 French presidential election.

-Azéma is the author of several prominent historical works, making him somewhat an authority amongst France's historians.
+Azéma was the author of several prominent historical works, which made him something of an authority amongst France's historians.

-A specialist of World War II, and more specifically of the Vichy Regime and the French Resistance, Jean-Pierre Azéma is a university lecturer and teaches history at the Institut d'études politiques de Paris.
+A specialist on World War II, more specifically of the Vichy Regime and the French Resistance, Azéma was a university lecturer and taught history at the Institut d'études politiques de Paris.

 He was also one of the historians called as witness for the trial of Maurice Papon, (alongside Marc-Olivier Baruch, Robert O. Paxton and Philippe Burrin).
-He is also one of the authors of the film The Eye of Vichy (L’Œil de Vichy) by Claude Chabrol.
-He attended the Conférence organiséd on the 60th anniversary of the death of Jean Moulin.
+He was also one of the authors of the film The Eye of Vichy (L’Œil de Vichy) by Claude Chabrol.
+He attended the conference organised on the 60th anniversary of the death of Jean Moulin.

-He is the father of Vichy historian Arianne Azéma.
+Azéma died on 14 July 2025, at the age of 87.
+He was the father of the Vichy historian Arianne Azéma.